randomtruffles/Dominion_League/rules.md

 <a name="6.3.4"></a>6.3.4.
 Extensions only apply to the week they are requested for.
 If you need another extension for a later week in the season, you will need to make another request.

 <a name="6.3.5"></a>6.3.5.
-Though moderators will grant extension requests in most cases, they are not required to do so.
+Although moderators will grant extension requests in most cases, they are not required to do so.
 In particular, players who abuse the extension system/consistently fail to meet deadlines may be denied extensions.

 <a name="6.3.6"></a>6.3.6.
 Moderators will announce all granted extension requests in the division channel.